South Carolina

 How long must South Carolina agencies keep bodycam footage?

-Non-investigative, non-arrest footage not tied to an internal investigation must be kept at least 14 days.
-Footage connected to an investigation, arrest, or internal review follows the state's Preservation of Evidence Act and expungement law instead.
+That retention floor comes from the Law Enforcement Training Council's guidelines issued under § 23-1-240, not the statute's own text: non-investigative, non-arrest footage not tied to an internal investigation must be kept at least 14 days, and footage connected to an arrest or a covered offense follows the state's Preservation of Evidence Act and expungement law instead.

 Can a South Carolina agency release bodycam footage even though it's exempt from FOIA?